No. 10 Michigan State holds off Florida late, wins 63-59

 THE TAKEAWAY

 Michigan State: The Spartans answered every Florida run.
-The Gators cut the lead to three late in the first half, and Cassius Winston hit a floater in the lane.
-Florida got it to four three times in the second half and Michigan State responded each time.
+The Gators cut the lead to three late in the first half, but Cassius Winston responded with a floater in the lane.
+Florida got it to four or fewer seven times in the second half, and Michigan State countered each time - with Ahrens' three baskets proving to be the biggest.

-Florida: Coach Mike White admittedly has a team built to shoot 3-pointers, and the Gators are tough to beat when they make them.
-But they missed 16 of 21 against the Spartans, getting few open looks.
+Florida: White admittedly has a team built to shoot 3-pointers, and the Gators are tough to beat when they make them.
+But they missed 18 of 24 against the Spartans, getting few open looks.

 RETURN TRIP

-Note: This story has been corrected to show the player who scored Michigan State's final seven points spells his last name as Ahrens, not Aherns.